HawDevelopment/Ro-Lib/docs/Installation.md

 **Rojo workflow:**

-* Download the Ro-Lib from the latest [release](https://github.com/HawDevelopment/Ro-Lib/releases).
+* Download Ro-Lib from the latest [release](https://github.com/HawDevelopment/Ro-Lib/releases).
-* Extract the Module from the zipped file.
+* Extract the Module from the zip file.
-* Place the Module in ReplicatedStorage.
+* Sync the folder in under ReplicatedStorage.

 **Git workflow:**